 FPT: Pelagic Trawling

-Pelagic trawling is associated with such specific impacts as a high rate of bycatch, including juvenile specimens of fished species, and small cetaceans, as well as the more general impacts of shipping.
-In Russia, pelagic trawls are sometimes used in bottom trawling leading to all the associated impacts an even larger scale.
+Pelagic trawling is associated with specific impacts such as a high rate of bycatch, including juvenile specimens of fished species and small cetaceans, as well as the more general impacts of shipping.
+In Russia, pelagic trawl gear is sometimes used for bottom trawling, and due to their much larger size, leads to all the associated impacts of bottom drawling, but on an even larger scale.
 This practice is illegal.

 Examples: Pelagic trawling is the most common type of fishery in the Arctic waters, accounting for more than 90% of overall catch.
-It is used for catching walleye pollock, squid, herring, mackerel, capelin, and other species in the Bering and Chukchi Seas, Greenlandic waters.
+It is used for catching walleye pollock, squid, herring, mackerel, capelin, and other species in the Bering and Chukchi Seas, and Greenlandic waters.